codecraftblog/codecraftblog.github.io/_drafts/mvvm-combine.md

 #### Relationship between View & ViewModel in MVVM

-As we discussed above, the View needs to bind to ViewModel.
-This enables to View to watch for cchanges it is interested in update itself.
+As we discussed above, the View binds itself to the ViewModel.
+This enables to View to watch for changes it is interested in update itself.

 The binding can be one-way or a two-way binding.
-A one-way binding is where a View element only reads a value from the ViewModel.
+- **one-way binding** is where a View element only reads a value from the ViewModel.
 For eg: a Label.
-In a two-way or bi-directional binding, the view can also updated the property its bound to in the ViewModel.
+- **two-way or bi-directional binding**, the view can also updated the property its bound to in the ViewModel.
 For eg: A TextField that be both display a value and can be edited by the user.

 There are many different techniques to bind a view to a ViewModel.
 Few popular ways are